 Unearned Fees and Deposits - Unearned fees and deposits primarily include unearned tuition and fee revenue for future semesters, exclusivity contract unearned revenue, and agency balances held in custody for others.
 For fiscal year 2020, unearned fees and deposits included \$11,647,895 of CARES act funding received but not yet earned.
+There were no unearned fees and deposits related to Coronavirus federal grants and aid for fiscal year 2021.

 Interest Rate Swaps - The fair value of interest rate swaps deemed liabilities as of the date of termination of the related debt have been recorded as a liability that is being amortized over the life of the swap contracts using the effective interest method.
-Amortization for the years ended June 30, 2020 and 2019 was \$2,271,958 and \$2,364,197, respectively, and is recorded as a reduction to interest expense.
+Amortization for the years ended June 30, 2021 and 2020 was \$2,176,024 and \$2,271,958, respectively, and is recorded as a reduction to interest expense.